Annulus Zonal isolation Packer

 Life-of-the-well annular sealing in cementless completion Solution Openhole annulus packers operate for numerous oil and gas operators worldwide, to reinforce or definitely replace the cement in critical external casing sections,…

 Off-Bottom Cementing above high-pressure completion

 Seal and cement above high-pressure lower completion Off-bottom cementing challenges Ensure high pressure resistant annular barrier Annulus cementing is essential as a primary well barrier to secure the environment, and…

-Allows the cementing of the string in two or three stages despite loss zones.
-Challenge Low-pressure formations, high permeability zones, and very long casing string can make cementing operation difficult…
+Allow cementing the annulus in two or more stages regardless of losses zones.
+Challenge Low-pressure formations, high permeability zones, and very long casing string can make cementing operation difficult with…

 Seal in the annulus and isolate troublesome loss zone section Challenge A single stage cementing operation can be requested to start cementing only above the loss zone, in case it is located at…